 Several supplements are also available, which can be blended into smoothies, mixed into oatmeal or sprinkled onto cereal.
-Green banana flour is available from WEDO Banana Flour.
 Hi-maize resistant starch is available from King Arthur Flour or from Honeyville Grain.
-Raw potato starch is available from Bob’s Red Mill.
+Raw potato starch is also available.

 I use a combination of Hi-maize resistant starch and a new green banana flour.
 Hi-maize is useful because it can replace a portion of flour in baked goods without losing its resistance – it gets baked into every cookie, pancake, cake or muffin that I have made for years.
 I’m not going to stop eating baked goods, especially if they are better-for-you versions of my favorite recipes.
 As a supplement, I’d rather take green banana flour than raw potatoes because it has more scientific evidence.